 1. Go to Windows File Explorer, select the files from the source folder, right-click and choose Copywhiz–>Copy as shown below:

 2. Right-click inside the destination folder where you wish to copy the files and select Copywhiz–>Paste Advanced.

 3. Copywhiz Window will open.
-Click on ‘Advanced Settings’ button and select “Automatically identify & paste only new or modified files” and click ‘OK’.
+Click on the ‘Advanced Settings’ button and select “Automatically identify & paste only new or modified files” and click ‘OK.’

-4. If the same folder already exists in the destination, then only new or modified files will be replaced and the others will be skipped, saving a lot of time.
+4. If the same folder already exists in the destination, then only new or modified files will be replaced, and the others are skipped, saving a lot of time.

 Copywhiz automatically detects new & changed files making the whole process very quick.